I remember a time not too long ago when cancellations made me nervous. When I thought “Holy shit, I’m not making money if I’m not tattooing.”

 - Smart real-estate investing

-- Diversifying your income doesn’t mean you’re going to build something that will make you an overnight success.
-Having a side income will definitely help you fell less stressed about a dud client, though.
+Diversifying your income doesn’t mean you’re going to build something that will make you an overnight success.
+Having a side income will definitely help you feel less stressed about a dud client, though.

 3– Work on personal projects.